When doing SEO for your website, don’t take the bad with the good.

 2. Participating in blog networks

-Starting 2012, Google has started to penalize numerous blog networks and websites that have such backlinks.
-Almost every month, Matt Cutts announces that they have penalized a new network.
+Since 2012, Google has started to penalize numerous blog networks and websites that have such backlinks.
+Almost every month, Matt Cutts announces that they’ve penalized a new network.

 If your website has backlinks from blog networks, you are in danger of being penalized.